ptmcg/logmerger/README.md

 This will install `logmerger` as a shell/console command, so you can then run it directly without invoking `python`.

+To add support for merging pcap files, install using:

+    pip install logmerger[pcap]

 ## Command line arguments